 It is also important to consider that even those organic products that are perfectly farmed in regard to the treatment of the earth might have other issues that you haven't considered.
 For example, in a Medium article on the topic, Stephan Neidenbach highlights how "GMO cotton benefits Indian farmers, while organic cotton encourages child labor".
 An organic farm may (or may not) be better for the environment but if it has exploitative labor practices then it is something you may not want to support.

 Get Informed About the Sources of Your Yarn

 The key thing for you to understand is that organic cotton yarn might have some environmental benefits but that the source of that yarn could be more critical than the label "organic" depending on why you are seeking out this type of yarn.
-There are companies large and small that produce organic cotton yarn and they each have their own practices when it comes to farming, dyeing, labor, etc. If you are able to work with local fiber farmers who use organic practices and allow you to tour their farms then this would be an ideal situation.
-If you are truly concerned about your personal impact on the world then the best thing that you can do is to research the companies in depth to get the best information available about the yarn that you purchase.
+There are companies large and small that produce organic cotton yarn and they each have their own practices when it comes to farming, dyeing, labor, etc. If you can work with local fiber farmers who use organic practices and allow you to tour their farms then this would be an ideal situation.
+If you are truly concerned about your impact on the world then the best thing that you can do is to research the companies in-depth to get the best information available about the yarn that you purchase.
 This is true whether you are buying organic cotton yarn or any other type of yarn.
 You might want to look at sustainability practices, "fair trade" companies and pollution output at yarn factories in deciding what yarn you want to spend money on.Continue to 5 of 5 below.

 05 of 05